gruntjs/grunt-contrib-handlebars/README.md

 ## Release History

+ * 2013-01-31   v0.5.4rc7   When `namespace` is false and `amd` is true, return handlebars templates directly from AMD wrapper.
  * 2013-01-31   v0.5.3rc7   Add `node` option to produce dual node.js / front-end compiled file.
  * 2013-01-28   v0.5.2rc7   Define handlebars as a dependency for AMD option.
  * 2013-01-27   v0.5.1rc7   Add AMD compilation option.
 Add processContent option.
 Do not generate templates into a namespaces when namespace option is false.